jgesser/IpCamera/README.md

 **externalMotion**

 This channel is intended to allow any external sensor the ability to inform the binding that there is motion in the cameras field of view.
+Note: It will not be passed onto your camera and will not trigger any recordings, it is purely for the bindings own set of features.
 An example of how this is useful is if your camera either has no motion alarm features, or you have bugs tripping the built in sensors, you can use this channel with a ZWave PIR sensor to inform the camera of motion.
 This becomes more important when you start to use Camera groups that dynamically change the display order of the cameras based on if there is movement or not.
 It can also be handy to use this when doing testing as it allows motion to be simulated with the press of a button.